-Title VII of the Civil Rights Act (1964) is the primary law against discrimination in the workplace and prohibits discrimination based on protected classes such as race, color, religion, sex and national origin.
+Title VII of the Civil Rights Act (1964) is the primary law against discrimination in the workplace.
+It prohibits discrimination based on protected classes such as race, color, religion, sex, and national origin.

 There’s also the Age Discrimination in Employment Act (ADEA) that protects employees over the age of 40 from facing discrimination based on their age.